 Who remembers their album Curb?
 No one, since their fans love their new poppy music.
 Like with Metallica, they were heavy and processed by money to make themselves softer.

 How could anyone forget them?
-Apparently they had a grunge sound at the beginning, and then decided to go all radio-friendly with the latter of their albums
+Apparently, they had a grunge sound at the beginning, and then decided to go all radio-friendly with their later albums.

-Yeah there's bands and artists on here who made little change and are called sell outs like U2 and Green Day (who really just evolved their sound, and experimented different subgenres.) on the other hand you have Taylor Swift who literally went from country music to pop music.
-All because she wanted more attention and mainstream success.
-This artist makes Green Day going from punk rock to alternative rock less noticeable.
+Yeah, there are bands and artists on here who made little change and are called sellouts, like U2 and Green Day (who really just evolved their sound and experimented with different subgenres).
+On the other hand, you have Taylor Swift, who literally went from country music to pop music, all because she wanted more attention and mainstream success.
+This artist makes Green Day's transition from punk rock to alternative rock less noticeable.